 - XTB: Best for CFDs, forex, and commission-free stocks and ETFs.
 Licensed by Dubai authorities, offers Islamic (swap-free) accounts and a broad product range.

-- Freedom24: Best for generating returns on uninvested cash.
-New users can earn up to 20 free stocks.
+- Freedom24: Best for investing in US stocks, options, and bonds.
+New users can earn up to 20 free gift stocks.

 - Sarwa: Best for beginners and automated investing.
 A UAE-based platform offering services like Sarwa Save, Sarwa Trade, Sarwa Invest (robo-advisory), and Sarwa Crypto.
 Low fees, local presence, but a relatively new player with fewer products.